Curriculum and Academic Programme

 - Demonstration: Explicit explanation of what and how learning occurred and what has been accomplished, for example, sharing experiences through a portfolio or with others in an informal or formal manner.
 Demonstration and communication solidifies understanding and evokes response from others.

-All students at Grade 9 and 10 (unless there is a specific need identified by the Learning Support department) are required to take the full Middle Years Programme (MYP) of the International Baccalaureate (IB) organization and will attend classes in the following subjects: Arts, English, Language Acquisition, Individuals and Societies, Mathematics, Physical and Health Education, Science and Technology.
-Within Language Acquisition students are strongly encouraged to take German as the host country language and Spanish, French or their first language.
+All students at Grade 9 and 10 (unless there is a specific need identified by the Learning Support department) are required to take the full Middle Years Programme (MYP) of the International Baccalaureate (IB) organization and will attend classes in the following subjects: Arts, English, Language Acquisition, Individuals and Societies, Mathematics, Physical Education, Science and Design.
+Within Language Acquisition students are strongly encouraged to take German as the host country language alongside Spanish, French or their first language.
 In the Arts, students in Grades 9 and 10 will study one subject from drama, visual arts or music.

 Students should view their Grade 11 and 12 years as part of a two-year plan with specific goals in specific subject areas.
 Considering the last two years in combination causes Grade 11 students to be aware of the courses they are aiming for in their last year.
 The following answers to frequently asked questions are intended to provide an overview of the course selection and scheduling process.
 It is not designed to answer particular questions about what your teenager should or should not take in a school year.
 Decisions about course selection are a personal process involving the student, counsellor and parents and depend on the interests, strengths and future plans of the individual.